mezcel/bookmark-renderer/README.md

 ---

-## OS and Version Workaround

-* Things seem to work with electron@^6 up to electron@^9
-    * The way images and dialog boxes are rendered have changed over the years within each respective OS.

-### Linux Workaround
+## Linux Workaround ( n/a )

 There are kernel specific permission regarding how Node interfaces with an OS.
-There are also  a lot userspace and (desktop environment/ window manager) settings to take into account with Linux and Electron.
+There are also  a lot userspace and ( desktop environment / window manager ) settings to take into account with Linux and Electron.

-### no 32bit support
+### Depreciated 32bit support

 * 32bit support stopped at Electron version 3.1.
 This app needs features available since v6.
 * The linux version has issues with taskbar and electron defined favicons.

-#### Error Msg

-> Error Msg:
->
-> The SUID sandbox helper binary was found, but is not configured correctly. ...
-Make sure that .../chrome-sandbox is owned by root.
+General functionality seems to work with electron@^6 up to electron@^9
+* Image rendering, dialog boxes, and shell vary depending on which version is used.

+### Sandbox Mode

+Newer version of Electron seem to work without errors or warning when outside of the security of a sandbox.

 #### package.json